Movement for the People and the State: Ideology and platform

 Journalists and political scientists have reported the possible positions NPZD could take.
-According to the newspaper Danas, the movement would likely promote "responsible national and civic positions" (odgovorne nacionalne ali i građanske politike) and economically liberal policies.
-Nova reported that the movement would be positioned in the political centre, that it would support the accession of Serbia to the European Union, and that it would oppose sanctions on Russia related to the Russian invasion of Ukraine.
+According to the newspaper Danas, the movement would likely promote "responsible national and civic positions" (Note: odgovorne nacionalne ali i građanske politike) and economically liberal policies.
+Nova reported the movement would be positioned in the political centre, that it would support the accession of Serbia to the European Union, and that it would oppose sanctions on Russia related to the Russian invasion of Ukraine.
 The political scientist Věra Stojarová noted that NPZD could adopt populist elements due to its proposed name.

-Deutsche Welle reported that the NPZD would represent the "third way" (treći put) in Serbian politics.
-Bojan Klačar, the executive director of CeSID, stated for Blic that the movement would likely be ideologically lean to the political centre-right.
+Deutsche Welle reported the NPZD would represent the "third way" (Note: treći put) in Serbian politics.
+Bojan Klačar, the executive director of CeSID, told Blic the movement would likely ideologically lean to the political centre-right.
 Balkan Insight has described the movement as centrist.
-Euronews said that with the creation of the movement, politically extremist and pro-Russian individuals could be excluded from taking part in the movement.
-Regarding this, Vučić said "We will not let you destroy Serbia, neither you extremists on the left, nor you extremists on the right.
+Euronews said with the creation of the movement, politically extremist and pro-Russian individuals could be excluded from taking part in the movement.
+Regarding this, Vučić said: "We will not let you destroy Serbia, neither you extremists on the left, nor you extremists on the right.
 We want to go straight into the future."
-(Ne damo vam da uništite Srbiju, ni vama ekstremistima s leve, ni vama ekstremistima s desne strane.
-Hoćemo da idemo pravo u budućnost).
+(Note: Ne damo vam da uništite Srbiju, ni vama ekstremistima s leve, ni vama ekstremistima s desne strane.
+Hoćemo da idemo pravo u budućnost.)

 Organisation

-At its rallies, the "Serbia dreams and its dreams come true" (Srbija sanja i snove ostvaruje) and "Ne damo Srbiju" (We Won't Give Serbia Up) slogans were used.
-Nova reported that the movement would not officially have a president but that Vučić would instead act as its representative; Danas reported that Vučić would preside over a body that would include leaders of other political parties.
-After his election as president of SNS, Vučević said that Vučić would be the leader of the NPZD.
-In December 2024, Vučić denied that he would preside over the movement, and that it would instead by headed by independent individuals.
+At its rallies, the NPZD has used the slogans "Serbia dreams and its dreams come true" (Srbija sanja i snove ostvaruje) and "We Won't Give Serbia Up" (Ne damo Srbiju).
+Nova reported the movement would not officially have a president but that Vučić would act as its representative; Danas reported Vučić would preside over a body that would include leaders of other political parties.
+After he was elected president of SNS, Vučević said Vučić would lead the NPZD.
+In December 2024, Vučić denied he would preside over the movement and said it would be headed by independent individuals.